Homepage » Online Betting » Guides » Betting Exchanges in Canada: Complete Guide & Top Platforms

 Legality of Betting Exchanges in Canada

 Betting exchanges are legal in Canada, but they must operate under provincial regulations.
 For example, Ontario’s Alcohol and Gaming Corporation of Ontario (AGCO) oversees licensed platforms like STX, the first legal betting exchange in the province.
+If you reside in Ontario, make sure to check all Ontario Betting Sites that are currently legal and available for you to place your bets.

 Offshore Betting